DynamoMTL/mercury-engine/README.md

       All your web belong to us
 ```

-The first parameter `:title` and `:details` are the section names.
+The first parameter (`:title` and `:details`) is the id, it should be unique per page.
-The second parameter is the optional tag name, assumed to be a `div`.
+The second parameter is the optional tag name, defaults to `:div`.

-The markup inside the block is the default content for the section.
-If there is newer content in the database, the newer content is displayed.
+If the user has edited the section, content is served from the database.
+When there are not edits, the content inside the block is used.

-You can also pass additional parameters:
+Optional html attributes can also be passed:

 ```haml
 = editable(:nav, class: 'retro')
 ```

-The helper also supports Mercury's content types:
+The helper also supports Mercury's other content types:

 ```haml
 = editable(:title,   :h1,  type: :simple) # only allow text in h1
 = editable(:details, :div, type: :full)   # allow any markup inside div
 ```

-Most of the time you dont need to explicitly pass the `:type` because the helper can determine it for common tags.
+Most of the time you wont need to explicitly declare the `:type` because the helper can determine `:type` for common tags.
+The following tags are considered simple: h1, h2, h3, h4, h5, h6, a, span, label

 Installation
 ------------